springload/awesome-wagtail/README.md

 ### Videos

+- [Learn Wagtail](https://learnwagtail.com/) - Regular video tutorials about all aspects of Wagtail.
 - [Wagtail screencasts: Creating and displaying pages in Wagtail](https://www.youtube.com/watch?v=o_dFgr8HZYU) - This video will show you how to create and display pages using the Wagtail CMS.
 - [Draftail extensions – custom entities tutorial](https://www.youtube.com/watch?v=nCMgoTerEb4) - Step-by-step tutorial to make extensions for Draftail.
 - [Wagtail Wednesdays #01 - Adding Help Text to Improve Wagtail Editor Experience](https://www.youtube.com/watch?v=ciYNMcv3lE0) - Catherine talks you through the steps you can take to add some useful supplementary text fields to the Wagtail admin.